 This co-operative organisation has a small brewery that is used for special events including brewing courses and beer and food matching evenings, however a limited quantity is also brewed for bottles to sell.
 Look out for the events at Regather Works in Nether Edge advertised.

 is more a brewery with a bar rather than a brewpub, however it is a great venue to go and drink fresh beer and grab a bite to eat to go with it.
 You’ll find it on Shoreham Street between BBC Radio Sheffield and the inner ring road (buses 1

 at Grenoside.
 Both are recently refurbished, showcase their beer range and are community orientated and have regular events.
 See their advert for more details.

 and brewing something interesting at a frequency of approximately once every when he can be bothered.
 Most of his beers are the kind of hop monsters he enjoys drinking but chilli beers and other crazy experimental beers have also been produced and always to a high standard.
 Look out for his beers in the Forest

 bar on platform 1b of Sheffield railway station probably needs no introduction.
 Its the old first class refreshment rooms that stood empty and near derelict for a number of years before Pivovar restored them to the full ornate glory, opened it as a real ale and craft beer bar with its own in house brewery.
-There is always a range of their beers on the bar at the Tap, additionally there is usually a Tapped beer on the bar at the Hillsborough Hotel.
+There is always a range of their beers on the bar at the Tap, additionally there is usually a Tapped beer on the bar at the Hillsborough Hotel

-The Forest on Rutland Road near Neepsend is the dedicated tap owned by Toolmakers brewery, with the brewery located just around the corner.
+on Rutland Road near Neepsend is the dedicated tap owned by Toolmakers brewery, with the brewery located just around the corner.
 The brewery is in an old toolmakers workshop, hence the name, brewing a variety of beers named after the theme.
 The Forest pub is a traditional local with two rooms, friendly atmosphere and reasonable prices.

 True North operate a whole chain of bars offering craft beer, food and more – in the city centre there is the Old House